millipz/TSH_Website_Rebuild/_projects/helkats.md

 ---

 Following a successful competition bid, TSH were appointed to design a contemporary state-of-the-art Sixth Form Centre for St Helen & St Katharine.

 The proposal comprises a new social and separate teaching building connected with a central entrance tower and helical staircase.
-The social building features a flexible-use hall, common room with adjacent garden, large study room, smaller group rooms and a café/servery.
+The social building features a flexible-use hall, common room with adjacent garden, large study room, smaller group rooms and a cafÃ©/servery.

 The teaching building accommodates 9 classrooms, 2 study/breakout spaces, a higher education room and staff offices.
-The material palette selected complements the school’s historic architecture and the spatial configuration of the scheme creates a new university-style quad alongside the adjacent library.
+The material palette selected complements the school's historic architecture and the spatial configuration of the scheme creates a new university-style quad alongside the adjacent library.